AMReX-Fluids/AMReX-Hydro/Docs/source/Godunov.rst

 .. _`ComputeEdgeState`: https://amrex-codes.github.io/amrex-hydro/Doxygen/html/namespaceGodunov.html#addea54945ce554f8b4e28dabc1c74222

+Here, the face-centered advective velocity field, which we will call :math:`\U^{MAC}`, is already known.
+Typically, this is the MAC projection of :math:`\U^{MAC,*}`, which would have been computed via the Pre-MAC procedure detailed above.
-Once we have the MAC-projected velocities, we extrapolate all quantities to faces as above:
+We extrapolate all quantities to faces as above:

 .. math::
    :label: eq3